August Becker: Setting up the first gas chamber

 According to Becker's testimony at the trial of Werner Heyde, the first medical director of Action T4, in the first half January 1940, Becker drove to the Brandenburg institute, where buildings had been prepared specially for this purpose.
 An area resembling a shower room with shower heads was laid out, about 3 meters by 5 meters in floor size, with a ceiling about three meters high.

 A pipe ran around the walls of the room, and in the pipe were small holes, out of which the carbon monoxide gas flowed.
 The gas bottles stood outside the area and were already attached to the supply pipe.
 The assembly of the plant was accomplished by a mechanic of the SS-principal office Berlin.
-The gas-tight entrance door (Gasdichttur) included an observation port through which the behavior of the delinquents (Delinquenten) could be observed during the course of the gassing.
+The gas-tight entrance door (Gasdichttür) included an observation port through which the behavior of the delinquents (Delinquenten) could be observed during the course of the gassing.

 For the first gassing the maintenance personnel led about 18–20 persons into the disguised gas chamber.
 These men had had to undress in an antechamber (Vorraum), so that they were completely naked.
 The door was locked behind them.
 According to Becker, the victims went calmly into the area and showed no signs of agitation.
 As Widmann let in the gas Becker watched through the observation port.
 After about one minute, the victims fell down and lay on top of one another.
 Becker said he saw no scenes or tumult.
 After a further five minutes the area was aired out.
 At this point, using specially designed stretchers, SS personnel cleared the bodies out of the area and took them to the incinerators.

 Becker's boss, Victor Brack, and his office had designed the stretchers and the incinerator equipment, which was intended to allow mechanical feeding of the corpses into the furnace.
 Brack was present at this first gassing to observe his system in operation.
 According to Becker, afterwards Brack appeared satisfied, and made some remarks, saying that "this action should be accomplished only by the physicians" and recited the saying that "the syringe belonged into the hand of the physician."
 Subsequently, professor Dr. Brandt spoke and stressed likewise that only physicians would carry out these gassings.
 At the same time, Widmann informed the institute physician Dr. Eberl and Dr. Baumhart, who later took over extermination efforts at Grafeneck and at Hadamar.
 The second gassing trial and later extermination measures were accomplished thereafter by Eberl alone and on his own authority.